EtheaDev/MarkdownShellExtensions/README.md

 3. To install manually the dll run the `Unregister_Register.cmd` (run-as-administrator): notice that you must change the path into cmd file.

 ## Release Notes ##

+28 Aug 2024: ver.
+2.3.0
+- Use of TFormTabsBar component (Delphi 12) for paging
+- Use of Styled Message Dialogs
+- Updated Setup to show errors registering dlls

+28 May 2024: ver.
+2.2.5
+- File Changed notification and reload only when App has focus
+- Small icons on Message Dialogs

 23 May 2024: ver.
 2.2.4
 - Fixed Registration of dll extension during Setup